hacksparrow/apoc/README.md

 ### ACF variables

+**Local variables**

-You can define variables in the ACF file using the `var` keyword.
+You can define local variables in an ACF file using the `var` keyword.
+The variables are local to the file and its included files.
 The value of the variable can also be a JavaScript expression.

 ```
 var label = ApocTest